ASaiM/hmp_mock_tests/doc/report/report.md

     \label{ebi_taxonomy}
 \end{figure}

 With both *EBI metagenomics* and ASaiM, some observed taxonomic assignations are unexpected (Tables \ref{asaim_unexpected_species} and \ref{ebi_unexpected_clades}, Figures \ref{asaim_taxonomy} and \ref{ebi_taxonomy}).
 For ASaiM, 3 species in each sample are identified as "unclassified" (Table \ref{asaim_unexpected_species}).
-They are affiliated to the correct genus but not to the species.
-These unclassified sequences may be due to incomplete annotations in reference database, because expected species are known and observed.
-These expected species are observed in lower abundance than expected (Figure \ref{species_abundances}) and would be closer to expected abundances with correct annotation of unclassified species.
-Similarly, some observed clades and their sub-clades are unexpected in *EBI metagenomics* taxonomic results (Table \ref{ebi_unexpected_clades}).
-The taxonomic levels of these unexpected clades are higher (class, order and family) than unexpected taxonomic level in ASaiM (species, Table \ref{unexpected_clades}, Figure \ref{ebi_taxonomy}).
+They are affiliated to the correct genus but not to correct species.
+Corresponding sequences may be then incompletely annotated and affiliated.
+The expected species (*Escherichia* unclassified, *Pseudomonas* unclassified, *Methanobrevibacter* unclassified, *Deinococcus* unclassified) are observed in datasets (Figure \ref{asaim_taxonomy}), but in lower abundance than expected.
+If sequences corresponding to close unclassified species are correctly affiliated, these species would have observed relative abundances closer to mapping-based abundances.
+The taxonomic levels of these unexpected clades are higher (class, order and family) than taxonomic level of unexpected clades in ASaiM results (species, Table \ref{unexpected_clades}, Figure \ref{ebi_taxonomy}).
 Taxonomic assignations with *MetaPhlAN* [@truong_metaphlan2_2015;@segata_metagenomic_2012] are then more accurate and precise.

 \begin{table}[h!]
 \centering